Blog

 • Regulatory Compliance:

 International standards (IAS 16, 36; ASC 360, etc.) require regular asset reviews.
 For instance, IFRS allows a revaluation model (fair value basis) when a reliable market price exists ifrs.org, while US GAAP mandates historical cost.
-Auditing asset verification enforces these rules, ensuring firms comply with IFRS/GAAP and tax laws.
+In fact, auditing asset verification enforces these rules, ensuring firms comply with IFRS/GAAP and tax laws.

 • Fraud Prevention: